Recognizing and Responding to Signs of Distress in Peers

 Events associated with increased risk include:

-Responding to Suicide
+Responding to Concerns about Suicide

--Have you had any thoughts about hurting yourself or taking your life?
+-Have you had any thoughts of suicide?

--Are you thinking about harming yourself?
+-Are you thinking about taking your own life?